promptfoo/promptfoo/site/docs/providers/openai.md

 Sometimes OpenAI function calls don't match `functions` schemas.
 Use [`is-valid-openai-function-call`](/docs/configuration/expected-outputs/#is-valid-openai-function-call) assertions to enforce an exact schema match between function calls and the function definition.

-To further test function call definitions, you can use the `javascript` assertion and/or `postprocess` directives.
+To further test function call definitions, you can use the `javascript` assertion and/or `transform` directives.
 For example:

 ```yaml
 tests: